termux/termux.github.io/en/security.md

 The first entity who reports the vulnerability to us, whether they are in our own Termux team or are an external party, only they will be acknowledged and/or rewarded, depending on if they want to be acknowledged and under what name and link they want to be acknowledged with.

-If the vulnerability exists in versions older than the latest version publicly deployed, or before the report was submitted, the vulnerability had already been fixed in the public/private `git` repository or was already known to the maintainers but not yet fixed, then acknowledgements may not be given.
+If the vulnerability exists only in older versions, or if the vulnerability had already been fixed in the public/private `git` repository before the report was submitted, or if the vulnerability has already been reported or discovered by the maintainers but not yet fixed, then acknowledgements may not be given.

-As for rewards, we currently do not have a rewards program, as all Termux services are primarily provided for free (beer) to our users and our <a href="/{{- page.lang -}}/donate">Donations</a> are rather limited and don't even cover the development costs itself of our entire team.
-However, for severe vulnerabilities, we may make an exception and pay out a token reward from our [Open Collective](https://opencollective.com/termux), depending on our budgets.
+As for rewards, we currently do not have a rewards program, as all Termux services are primarily provided for free (beer) to our users and our <a href="/{{- page.lang -}}/donate">Donations</a> are rather limited and do not even cover the development costs itself of our entire team.
+However, for severe vulnerabilities, we may make an exception and pay out a token reward from our [Open Collective](https://opencollective.com/termux), depending on our budget.

 The security impact (and any potential reward) is judged based on the actual reported impact of the vulnerability, and not on a potential impact of the vulnerability.
 Vulnerabilities without a valid attack scenario are not accepted.